jimmychu0807/semaphore-msa-modules/README.md

 - [Saleel P](https://github.com/saleel) on initiating this idea with [Semaphore Wallet](https://github.com/saleel/semaphore-wallet), showing me that the idea is feasible.
 - [Cedoor](https://github.com/cedoor) and [Vivian Plasencia](https://github.com/vplasencia) on Semaphore development and their opinions.
 - [John Guilding](https://github.com/JohnGuilding) on the discussion, support, and review of the project.
-- [Rhinestone team](https://rhinestone.wtf/) and [Konrad Kopp](https://github.com/kopy-kat) support on using [ModuleKit](https://docs.rhinestone.wtf/build-modules), [ModuleSDK](https://docs.rhinestone.wtf/build-modules) and a lot more of their work on ERC-7579 that make this project possible, and from which I have learned a lot from.
+- [Rhinestone team](https://rhinestone.wtf/) and [Konrad Kopp](https://github.com/kopy-kat) support on using [ModuleKit](https://docs.rhinestone.wtf/build-modules), [ModuleSDK](https://docs.rhinestone.wtf/build-modules) and their work on ERC-7579 that make this project possible, from which I have learned a lot.